nmstreethran/ml-elec-model/docs/index.rst

 Credits
 -------

-This repository is a continuation and improvement of the work done by Nithiya Streethran in ENSYSTRA.
+This repository is a continuation and improvement of the work done by Nithiya Streethran in `ENSYSTRA <https://ensystra.eu/>`__.
 ENSYSTRA is funded by the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No: 765515.

 Contributing guidelines is adapted from the `Open Science MOOC <https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source>`__.
 The contents of the MOOC are licensed under a `Creative Commons Zero v1.0 Universal (CC0-1.0) license <https://creativecommons.org/publicdomain/zero/1.0/>`__.

 The Creative Commons license in markdown format is imported from `idleberg/Creative-Commons-Markdown <https://github.com/idleberg/Creative-Commons-Markdown>`__.

-The HTML documentation uses the `pydata-sphinx-theme <https://pydata-sphinx-theme.readthedocs.io/en/latest/>`__.
+The HTML documentation uses the `PyData Sphinx Theme <https://pydata-sphinx-theme.readthedocs.io/en/latest/>`__.
 Copyright (c) 2019, PyData Community.
 Licensed under `The 3-Clause BSD License (BSD-3-Clause) <https://opensource.org/licenses/BSD-3-Clause>`__.

 The HTML documentation uses `Twemoji <https://twemoji.twitter.com/>`__.
 Copyright (c) Twitter.
 The graphics are licensed under a `CC-BY-4.0 license <https://creativecommons.org/licenses/by/4.0/>`__.